salmanahmed221/Poetry-Fastapi-Todo/README.md

-Simple Fastapi Todo with poetry
+Simple Fastapi Todo with poetry and Frontend with Streamlit